HeptaSean/SocketPi/README.md

 ### The Sockets
 The sockets are three [düwi](https://de.wikipedia.org/wiki/Düwi) model 0369-3.
-They are controlled by a remote control with combined on/off buttons for three sockets A to D (and additional dimmer buttons for all four sockets, which are not used for this model without dimmer).
+They are controlled by a remote control with combined on/off buttons for four sockets A to D (and additional dimmer buttons for all four sockets, which are not used for this socket model).

 The remote control and the sockets can be configured by DIP switches to a common 6-bit house code.